Back To Top

 Reasons to avoid

-The most user-friendly of the Elyte family, the 'X' should be a serious consideration for higher-handicap players looking a fresh driver option in the bag for 2025.
+The most user-friendly of the Elyte family, the 'X' should be a serious consideration for higher-handicap players looking a fresh driver option in my opinion.
 High, easy launch is one of the biggest appealing factors and the predominant draw bias will appeal to many players whilst feel remains solid and robust.

 The 'X' has one less weight port slot compared to the standard model, suiting players who typically miss to the right off the tee box.
 Tinkering with the 13-gram weight can help players manipulate ball flight to suit their playing characteristics, whilst the ‘Thermoforged’ carbon crown is designed to enable fast club head speeds and facilitate optimal launch and spin outputs.